ComputationalRadiationPhysics/redGrapes/README.md

 For this reason, one should decouple aforementioned computational tasks from their execution model altogether.
 A typical approach involves task-graphs, which are directed acyclic graphs (DAGs), whose vertices are some sort of computation (or communication) and the edges denote the execution precedence order.
-The execution precedence arises from the order in which those tasks were declared by the programmer but also have to take into account the data dependencies between the tasks (which are also a DAG).
+The execution precedence arises from the order in which those tasks were declared by the programmer but also have to take into account the data dependencies between the tasks.

 Consequently, **RedGrapes** provides you with a light-weight, application-level, task-based C++ programming framework.
 Herein, a task-graph is generated declaratively from access to resources and order of your code, just as in serial programming.